 - The right of disposition

 Example: A community land trust is an excellent example of the distribution of the bundle of rights.
 In a community land trust, the responsibilities of ownership and management are often divided from the rights to use the property.
 A common community land trust strategy is to hold ownership over the land but to sell the residential buildings and their rights within it.
-This allows the trust to sell the homes at a lower rate and promote low-income families to find affordable housing.
+This allows the trust to sell the homes at a lower rate and encourages low-income families to find affordable housing.

 What are the Five Different Rights?